Do I Check My Oil Hot Or Cold

 1. Hot engines burn more oil.
 If you’re low on oil, checking when the engine is cold will give you a better idea of how much you need to add.
 2. Cold engines have thicker oil.

 This means that it’s easier to see if there’s any debris in the oil when it’s cold.
-If there is debris, it’s likely that something is wrong with your engine and you should take it to a mechanic.
+If there is debris, something is likely wrong with your engine, and you should take it to a mechanic.
 3. Cold weather can cause condensation in your engine, which can mix with the oil and make it less effective.

 Checking the oil level when the engine is cold can help you avoid this problem.